Douglas Moggach: Works

-With Gareth Stedman Jones, Moggach edited a volume on the Revolutions of 1848 in Europe.
+With Gareth Stedman Jones, Moggach edited a Cambridge University Press volume, The 1848 Revolutions and European Political Thought, 2018.
 The book examines political debate in France, England, Netherlands, the German and Italian territories, and Eastern Europe before and after the revolutions.
 Subjects treated include democracy and representation, state and economy, nationalism and religion.
 Even if the revolutions failed to win their immediate goals, they set the agenda for later developments.

-In the bilingual (German and English) volume Perfektionismus der Autonomie (2020), edited by Moggach with Nadine Mooren and Michael Quante, the contributors study major figures in a tradition identified in Moggach’s previous work as post-Kantian perfectionism, a type of perfectionist ethics that can withstand Kant‘s criticism of earlier forms.
+In the bilingual (German and English) volume Perfektionismus der Autonomie (2020), edited by Moggach with Nadine Mooren and Michael Quante, the contributors study major figures in a tradition identified in Moggach's previous work as post-Kantian perfectionism, a type of perfectionist ethics that can withstand Kant's criticism of earlier forms.
 The objective is to promote the material, institutional and legal conditions for free action, and not any predefined idea of the good life or happiness.
 Progressive reform of political and economic institutions to make them conform to the evolving demands of reason is now the aim.
-The book deals with Herder, Humboldt, Fichte, Schiller, Hegel, and members of the Hegelian school including Karl Marx.
-Other chapters examine Nietzsche, neo-Kantians, and Adorno.
+The book deals with Johann Gottfried Herder, Wilhelm von Humboldt, Fichte, Schiller, Hegel, and members of the Hegelian school including Karl Marx.
+Other chapters examine Nietzsche, neo-Kantianism, and T.W.
+Adorno.
 The book concludes with systematic reflections and outlines of future research.
+Moggach takes up the theme of post-Kantian perfectionism again in his 2025 Cambridge University Press volume, Freedom and Perfection.
+German Political Thought from Leibniz to Marx.

 Moggach, Beiser, and other interlocutors debated Schiller's republicanism in a special issue of Inquiry (2008).
 Moggach produced a critical discussion of multiculturalism, in a published conversation with Charles Taylor, Jeremy Waldron, James Tully, and others.
-Moggach contributed the entry "Hegelian School" to the Encyclopaedia Britannica.
+Moggach contributed the entry "Hegelian School" to the Encyclopædia Britannica.